Boarding at St. Columba’s College

 The name Stackallan resonates with the very origin of our unique pioneering school St.Columba’s College in 1843 and its original location in Stackallan House located in the north of County Meath.
 The name Stackallan is derived from the Irish Teach Challáin, the house of Saint Callan.
 Saint Callan was an Irish saint of the sixth century, famed for having his adversaries turned into stones.
 This is not an ability the current House staff possess for pastoral or disciplinary purposes!

 The College relocated to its current location in 1849.
 The ‘House system’ in its modern sense was introduced by Warden C. W. Sowby in 1934 and in 1939 a new Boarding House called Stackallan was created.
 It was located in the Argyle building until 1973 when it moved into the Cadogan building.

 In 2006 during the most recent phase of College building, Stackallan House reversed the trend of westward movement and returned to the Argyle building.
 The House now occupies the Upper and Middle Argyle building right in the geographical heart and centre of the College.
 In real terms, this means above the Dining Hall and close to Cloisters and Chapel, saving valuable walking minutes during the working day.

 Stackallan House is currently home to 28 boarding pupils from Forms II to VI and four day pupils.
 It has four House staff attached to it, three of whom live on campus.
 It has a reputation for traditional values of honesty and integrity, and full involvement in all areas of college life: sport, music, drama and volunteering for charitable works.

 The House has had four Housemasters since 1955: N. H. Lush 1955-1980; N. F. D. Falkiner, 1980-1997, L. J. Canning 1997-2019 and M. E. O’Shaughnessy from 2019.

 The Stackallan Team

 The Housemaster of Stackallan is Mr. Michael O’Shaughnessy, who teaches Spanish and French and leads university applications.
-He is assisted by Mr. Humphrey Jones, also Head of Biology & Guidance Counsellor, while Mr. Keith Ryan is the resident House Tutor and member of the Special Educational Needs department.
+He is assisted by Mr. Humphrey Jones, also Head of Biology & Guidance Counsellor, while Mr. Keith Ryan is the resident House Tutor and Head of the Special Educational Needs department.
 Gareth McNamara, a member of the sports coaching staff, is a non-resident House Tutor.